ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

 Installing and configuring ELK using Ansible Playbook:

-1. Create a file in /etc/ansible/ folder called install-playbook.yml by running command:  nano install-elk.yml
+1. Create a file in /etc/ansible folder called install-elk.yml by running command:  nano install-elk.yml
-2. To specify which machine to install the ELK server on, specify the hosts as elk in the header of the Ansible playbook as shown below:
+2. To specify which machine to install the ELK server on, specify the hosts as elk in the header of the install-elk.yml as shown below:
 ~~~
 --
 - name: Config elk VM with Docker